Nepiki/Guides/Dragon-Force-(Saturn).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/271204.png) **[Topaz] The Intimidator** (10 points)

-_Win two battles in a single encounter with Leon by having two enemy generals opt to retreat instead of duel him_
+_Have two generals retreat from Leon during a single engagement either during battle or prior to a duel_

-Magician and Priest generals are by far the most likely to retreat from duels, but they will also retreat from battles almost as soon as their last troops get killed.
-Sometimes you will find a retreating enemy army that has just been defeated and no longer has any troops.
-One that has several generals with significantly lower HP than Leon is likely to be useful for this achievement.
-Make sure Leon has no troops, but high HP to give yourself the best chance at an enemy general retreat.
+Magician and Priest generals are by far the most likely to retreat.
+Generally speaking, if Leon has high health and a superior number of troops, enemies will be more likely to retreat once their troops are all killed.
+Also, attacking an enemy castle where they have a neighboring castle to retreat to also makes retreat more likely.

 ***